KovtunOleg/PICryptor/Readme.markdown

 5. For UnitTests/UITests targets Look for the *Framework Search Paths* build setting and add to it `"$(PROJECT_DIR)/Carthage/Build/iOS"`
 ![Alt text](https://monosnap.com/file/r5ZUscoOTH8csq7DCJjHMiKTiq7Aqi.png)

-6. Run `install.sh` script located in `Carthage/Checkouts/PICryptor/Scripts` folder, it will generate all needed symlinks for PICryptor scripts and make them executable out of the box, then run `genkey.sh` script with your own secret key as a parameter and redirect its output to some file (f.e. `picryptor_key.swift`) which you need to add into your project:
+6. Run `install.sh` script located in `Carthage/Checkouts/PICryptor/Scripts` folder, it will generate all needed symlinks for PICryptor scripts and make them executable out of the box, then run `genkey.sh` script with your own secret key as a parameter and redirect its output to some file (f.e. `picryptor_key.swift`) which you need to add into your project.
+Also run `pip install base58` because it is used for file name encoding/decoding:

     ![Alt text](https://monosnap.com/file/19rv3rlFPYhztdLbcoZlFW0RqppWiu.png)